 We prepared many of our meals at home.
 There are no large grocery stores on the island, you will need to gather your food from different markets.
-In Governors Harbor there are two small grocery stores, however the biggest and best one is in Rock Sound.
+In Governors Harbor there are two small grocery stores, however, the biggest and best one is in Rock Sound.
 They even carry a few gluten-free products.
 Fair warning, everything costs almost double what it does in the United States.
 A half gallon of milk is $7.50!
 For fresh produce check out the wonderful farmer’s market on the southern end of the island.
 Another option for visitors traveling to Eleuthera is to bring dry goods and even frozen meat with them.

 Most days you will find the local fisherman sharing the day’s catch on a stand right in the middle of town.
 This is by far the best source for the fresh fish and lobster.
 They will filet your grouper or butterfly a lobster tail.
-Prices are very reasonalble.
+Prices are very reasonable.
 I paid $10 for two of the tastiest lobster tails I have ever had.

 When our 15-year-old son wanted to learn to Scuba dive, we thought Eleuthera would be a great place to do it.
 We were right.
 The water is crystal clear and very calm.
 We spent a day with Al at Ocean Fox in Davis Harbor on the southern tip of the island.
-We highly recommend him for first timers.
+We highly recommend him for first-timers.

-Top 10 Tips for First Time Visitors
+Top 10 Tips for First Time Eleuthera Bahamas Visitors

 - Cash is King – Not a lot of places accept credit cards.
 There are ATMs on the island, but the surcharge is $3 plus your foreign transaction fee.

 - Tippy’s – You likely aren’t coming to Eleuthera for the cuisine.
 But if you are looking for a great meal be sure to make a reservation at Tippy’s one night.

 - Island Farm– Located in Palmetto Point.
 Great place to find organic produce, freshly baked bread, cheese, salsa, and jams.